To Clip or not to Clip: the Dynamics of SGD with Gradient Clipping in High-Dimensions: When does clipped SGD outperform unclipped SGD?

 \subsection{Anisotropic data}

 The previous results show that with isotropic data, the optimal clipping schedule can be found by maximizing the \eqref{eq:clip_comparison_criterion} at each time point.
-Inspired by this observation, we describe a procedure which, given a learning rate schedule for unclipped SGD, gives us a learning rate-clipping schedule pair which performs at least as well as unclipped SGD—and has a simple condition for showing better performance.
+Inspired by this observation, we describe a procedure which, given a learning rate schedule for unclipped SGD, gives us a learning rate-clipping schedule pair which performs at least as well as unclipped SGD.
+We then provide a simple heuristic of this procedure, which experimentally achieves the same performance.

 Consider a learning rate schedule $\lr({t})$, used to train unclipped SGD.
 We define the max-\eqref{eq:clip_comparison_criterion} clipping threshold schedule as follows: At step $t$, we first set the clipping threshold to